francoiscote/adventofcode2015/README.md

 My solutions for http://adventofcode.com

-The solutions are saves in folders per year.
+The solutions are saved in folders per year.
 There is also a `utils` folder where I try to keep useful strings and arrays manipulation functions to share across exercises.

 ## Setup